-The Village Water Department monitor and report water levels on a biweekly basis.
-Raw water in the reservoir and well sources did not see diminished capacity during the year to a point where water advisory alerts were issued or water restrictions were implemented requiring customers to reduce water use.
+The Village Water Department monitors and reports water levels on a biweekly basis.
+Raw water in the reservoir and well sources saw diminished capacity during the year to a point where water advisory alerts were issued requesting customers to voluntarily reduce water use.
+The reservoirs returned to full capacity just before the end of the calendar year.